Differentiating Medicare and Medicaid

 Income and assets over the Medicaid limit(s) in one’s state is not cause for automatic disqualification.
 This is because there are Medicaid-compliant planning strategies intended to lower one’s countable income and / or assets to meet the limit(s).

 A word of caution: Medicaid has a look-back period that immediately precedes one’s date of long-term care Medicaid application.
 During this period, past asset transfers are reviewed to ensure an applicant (and / or an applicant’s spouse) has not gifted assets or sold them under fair market value.
 If this rule has been violated, it is assumed the assets were transferred to meet Medicaid’s asset limit, and a penalty period of Medicaid disqualification will be calculated.
 An exception exists for California, which has a more lenient look back period of 2.5 years.
 New York is another exception in that there currently is no look back period for long-term home and community based services.
-However, the state will begin to phase in a 2.5 year look back period in 2022.
+However, the state will implement a 2.5 year look back period no earlier than March 31, 2024.

 How to Apply

 To apply for Medicare, contact your local Social Security Administration (SSA) office.

 To apply for Medicaid, contact your state’s Medicaid agency.
 Persons might find it helpful to learn about the long-term care Medicaid application process.
 Prior to applying, one may wish to take a non-binding Medicaid eligibility test.
 The results of which will help families know if a loved one might be eligible for Medicaid or if they need to work with a Medicaid planning professional to become eligible.